Gordan-Rankin-Cohen operators on the spaces of weighted densities in superdimension $1\vert 1$: The GRC operators on the general -dimensional superstring

 The eigenvector with respect to $H_1$ and $H_2$ is called a~\textit{weight} vector, the weight vector annihilated by $X_+$ (resp., $X_-$) is called \textit{highest} (resp., \textit{lowest}).
 Let $V$ be a~$\fgl(1|1)$-module; setting $\fg_iV=0$ for $i>0$ we turn $V$ into a~module over $\fg_{\geq0}:=\oplus_{i\geq0}\ \fg_i$.
 The space of tensor fields of type $V$ is defined to be

 Hereafter, we work in terms of the space dual to $T(V)$, i.e., we consider

 Recall again that a \textit{singular vector} in ${I(V_1)\otimes I(V_2)}$ or $I(V)$ is a~weight vector (relative $H_1$ and $H_2$) annihilated by ${\fg_{>0}:=\oplus_{i>0}\ \fg_i}$.
 A~ generalisation of Veblen's bilinear problem reduces to the task of classifying highest weight singular vectors in $I(V_1)\otimes I(V_2)$, where $V_1$ and $V_2$ are irreducible $\fgl(1|1)$-modules; this problem is solved, see a~review \cite{GLS2}.
 To describe $\fpgl(2|1)$-\textit{singular} vectors, see Subsection~\ref{B11}, is more cumbrous problem.
 We solve it in the subcase most resembling that of weighted densities, see Subsection~\ref{4cases}.
+The other cases might be wild.

 \ssec{A description of irreducible $\fgl(1|1)$-modules with highest (or lowest) weight vector} Let $V:=W^{a;b}$ be an irreducible module over the commutative Lie algebra $\fh=\Span (H_1, H_2)$, and $v\in V$ a~non-zero element such that $H_1v=av$ and $H_2v=bv$ for some $a,b\in\Cee$.
 Since $\fh$ is commutative, $\dim V=1$.
 Let $\fb:=\fh\oplus \Cee X_+$.
 For definiteness, let $v$ be \textit{even}.
 We make $V$ into a~$\fb$-module by setting $X_+V=0$ and set